 - Disadvantages: Product is non-functional until configured onto Wi-Fi; not suitable for products that require more comprehensive testing

 Have questions about which programming strategy is right for your product?
 Ask us!
 We're always happy to provide our two cents.

-- Detailed instruction for flashing over JTAG and DFU using Particle's bootloader
+- Detailed instruction for flashing over JTAG can be found in the JTAG FAQ.

 If you've decided that you want to purchase your wireless hardware direct from our module manufacturer, there are some additional steps you'll need to complete in order for your product to successfully connect to the Particle Device Cloud.